AnasSajan/Zeals-DE_Assignment/README.md

 ### 4. Check the Data in Google Cloud

-- Go to Cloud Strorage and check the bucket `austin-bikeshare` created containing the daily data partitioned by date and hour.
+- Go to Cloud Strorage and check the bucket `zeals-de-assignment/austin-bikeshare` created containing the daily data partitioned by date and hour.
-- Navigate to BigQuery and check the dataset `bikeshare_trips` created containing the table `bikeshare_external` with the data reflected from the hourly partitioned files.
+- Navigate to BigQuery and check the dataset `bikeshare` created containing the table `trips_external` with the data reflected from the hourly partitioned files.

 ### 5. Run Data Analysis Queries